-Certification for this training course will be valid for one year.
+Certification for this training course does not have an expiry date.

 It is recommended that renewal/refresher training is carried out as necessary.

 Refresher training should be considered if there are changes in work methods or if gaps in competency are identified through a Training Needs Assessment (TNA).
 It is essential to note that Regulation 10 of the Approved Code of Practice (ACoP) mandates employers to ensure that supervisors of employees who may disturb asbestos during their duties receive adequate information, instruction, and training.
 This training must be sufficient to enable them to perform their tasks safely and competently, thereby minimising the risk to themselves and others.